Get Started Using Kanban Cards More Competently

 Visualizing the card that included full info about the required quantity, part specifications, and delivery time, suppliers could clearly fill the order and send the restocked bin with its Kanban card back to the factory floor.

-Toyota used this secret for a long time and only in the 1990s, people took notice and the company began sharing the concept details.
+Toyota used this secret for a long time and only in the 1990s, people took notice and the company began sharing the Kanban card system concept details.

-When it comes to the modern Agile software development, digital Kanban boards and cards surely look more efficient and beneficial.
+There are two types of Kanban cards: physical vs online.
+When it comes to the modern Agile software development, digital Kanban boards and Kanban cards examples surely look more efficient and beneficial.

 Physical Kanban cards limit you in the way how much details and info you can write on each card.
 It is harder to analyze work item metrics there.

-The typical elements of any Kanban cards are:
+The typical elements of Kanban cards examples are:

 - A title (or a unique item number)